Sequential Convex Programming Methods for A Class of Structured Nonlinear Programming: A sequential convex programming method

-In this section we propose an exact sequential convex programming (SCP) method for solving problem \eqref{general-dc} in which each iteration is obtained by solving {\it exactly} a convex programming problem.
+In this section we propose a sequential convex programming (SCP) method for solving problem \eqref{general-dc} in which each iteration is obtained by solving a convex programming problem.
 We also propose a variant of it for solving \eqref{general-dc}.
 Before proceeding, we introduce some notations that will be used subsequently.

 For each $x\in \cX$, $s_f$, $s_u$, $s_{g_i}$, $s_{v_i} \in \Re^n$ for $i=1,\ldots, m$, we define \beqa & \cC(x,\{s_{g_i}\}^m_{i=1},\{s_{v_i}\}^m_{i=1}) = \left\{y\in \cX: \ba{l} g_i(x)+s^T_{g_i} (y-x) + \frac{L_{g_i}}{2}\|y-x\|^2+q_i(y) \\ - [v_i(x)+s^T_{v_i}(y-x)] \ \le \ 0 \ea \right\}, \\ [6pt] & h(y;x,s_f,s_u) = f(x)+s^T_{f} (y-x) + \frac{L_{f}}{2}\|y-x\|^2+p(y) - [u(x)+s^T_{u}(y-x)]. \nn \eeqa In addition, we denote by $\cF$ the feasible region of problem \eqref{general-dc}.